Back to services

 Interventions

-• Evidence-based cognitive behaviour therapy (CBT): We offer people empirically-validated CBT, consisting of weekly or fortnightly individual, one-hour sessions for a period of six months.
+• Evidence-based Cognitive Behaviour Therapy (CBT): We offer people empirically-validated CBT, consisting of weekly or fortnightly individual, one-hour sessions for a period of six months.
 CBT works in the present and is based on the assumption that unpleasant emotions are closely linked to certain thoughts or beliefs someone has about themselves, like “I’m worthless”.
 These thoughts can lead to unhelpful behaviours that maintain the problem and create vicious cycles.
 Therapy involves identifying these distressing thoughts and behaviours, gradually attempting to understand them, test them out and hopefully change them.
 Therapy also involves changing unhelpful behaviours and trying out new coping skills for dealing with distressing experiences, like hearing voices

 Eligibility criteria